evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_350_4MATIC_SUV/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 14 minutes.
-You can also select an optional onboard charger that supports up to 22KW charging.
+You can also select an optional onboard charger that supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 7 minutes.

 {{< sitefiguresized thumb="models/mercedes/eqe_suv/eqe_350_4matic_suv/charging_1_st.jpg" title="Mercedes-EQ EQE 350 4MATIC SUV" width="3000" height="2001"  >}}